vickstrom/katacoda-scenarios/automation-of-model-evaluation/step8.md

 Start your server `python3 server.py`{{execute}}.

-If you now open a pull request and add an `evaluate` label you should see that this application works!
-This tutorial contains a proof-of-concept of how one could build a server to evaluate pull requests containing ML models.
+Now, if you branch out from your own repository and make some change (either some parameter in the model or just some text change), you can then open a pull request.
+If you forked from our [example repo](https://github.com/vickstrom/simple_ml_project), you can just create the pull request from the branch `change params` into `main` inside your fork.
+If you now add `evaluate` label to your pull request, it should work!
+You should see a bunch of output on the server for every command that it's running, but finally you should see a comment on your pull request!
+This tutorial is proof-of-concept of how one could build a server to evaluate pull requests containing ML models.
 This can hopefully be altered to _your_ needs and inspire to automate more parts of _your_ development process!

+> If you get a `404` on the server, it's most likely due to the wrong URLs specified inside the app settings.
+To solve this, click __Edit__ on your [app](https://github.com/settings/apps/).
+In the __Webhook URL__ must have this url: `http://[[HOST_SUBDOMAIN]]-1337-[[KATACODA_HOST]].environments.katacoda.com/mlops-server`.

 ![alt text](./assets/result.gif "End result gif")